scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Therefore, this makes it really hard to optimize codes, since it is hard to determine whether any changes in the code are having a positive effect.
 This is because the margin of error introduced by the non-deterministic aspects of the cluster's environment is greater than the performance improvements the changes might produce.
 There is also variability in network latency, in addition to the variability in underlying hardware in each machine.
-Which causes the results to vary significantly across different machines.
+This causes the results to vary significantly across different machines.
 Because our Map-reduce job is pleasantly parallel, all of our processes have the same amount of work to do.
-Therefore, observing these stragglers is unexpected and the following sections in the present study aim to find the reason for which we are seeing these stragglers.
+Therefore, observing these stragglers is unexpected and the following sections in the present study aim to identify the reason for which we are seeing these stragglers.

 Performance Optimization
 ========================